Academic Staff Union of Universities

 The Academic Staff Union of Universities (ASUU) is a Nigerian union of university academic staff, founded in 1978.
 ASUU is an offshoot of the Nigerian Association of University Teachers (NAUT) which was established in 1965.
 At that time, NAUT consisted of only five universities in total including University of Ibadan, University of Nigeria, Nsukka, Ahmadu Bello University, Zaria, University of Ife and University of Lagos.
-Professor Victor Emmanuel Osodeke emerged as the body's president on 30 May 2021.